gshau/pi-relay-controller/readme.md

-# Raspberry Pi Relay Controller for the ModMyPi Relay board
+# Raspberry Pi Relay Controller for the ModMyPi PiOT board

 The [ModMyPi PiOT Relay Board](https://www.modmypi.com/raspberry-pi/breakout-boards/modmypi/modmypi-piot-relay-board) is a 4-port relay controller board for the Raspberry Pi.
 The ModMyPi folks provide a Python application you can use to interact the board, but as I learned how to program the board, I modified my [Raspberry Pi Relay Controller for the Seeed Studio Raspberry Pi Relay Board](https://github.com/johnwargo/Raspberry-Pi-Relay-Controller-Seeed) project so it worked with this board.